2 min read

 I believe a happy and fulfilled life is a delicate balance of diverse passion projects, meaningful relationships, and professional endeavours.

-After much deliberation, I quit my full-time job to live more intentionally, pursue new passions, and reallocate my time while balancing my financial responsibilities.
+After much deliberation, I quit my full-time job to find more work flexibility, live more intentionally, and pursue new passions.

 In a follow-up post, I answer recurring questions and share my plan after quitting my full-time job.